Gunn-GAtM/gatm/README.md

 **Important note to future maintainers**: an ssh key is what allows the `push.yml` Action from this repo to push to the production site repo; in case it no longer functions, just regenerate a new public/private ssh key (similar to setting up git on your computer to work with GitHub), and place the private key, with the name `DEPLOY_KEY`, as a new secret under `Settings > Secrets > Repository Secrets` in this repo, and the public key, also named `DEPLOY_KEY`, as an actual deploy key under `Settings > Deploy Keys` in the production site repo.

 Enjoy!

+### History

+Just to pat myself on the back a little bit.
+This repository began as *anematode/gatm* and moved here to the commune (directly, I think).
+[Here](https://github.com/Gunn-GAtM/gatm/commit/5637169c3534f23efb92e4f2807fe39abb0fe9a2) is the first commit, on February 8, 2019.
+The first LaTeX is added [a few commits later](https://github.com/Gunn-GAtM/gatm/commit/284264b13b105d04305131dd9f08a6056c6aef5d).
+I'll note that I never had access to the original textbook source code---didn't think to ask!---but that proved to not be a problem.
+After working on the first couple chapters, work stagnated until about May, when I decided it was high time to [get started](https://github.com/Gunn-GAtM/gatm/commit/ed7e3e0bf637d0a2992679f18edb3e20d58d3ac0).

+The initial build system was beyond crude.
+It was just a single bash file `b.sh` that changed little from [this](https://github.com/Gunn-GAtM/gatm/blob/ed7e3e0bf637d0a2992679f18edb3e20d58d3ac0/b.sh).
+You'll note the handy little disclaimer "expect superfluous errors" in the output.
+Errors indeed.
+Tides of them.
+Poor Brandon had to wade through all that and pick out what was actually the problem.
+At least I used subfiles from the get go.

+`bf.sh` was soon created to build folders.
+It was nearly as crude as `b.sh`, but at least made life a bit easier.
+I finished most of the textbook content by the [end of May](https://github.com/Gunn-GAtM/gatm/commit/8d8dbbc9f4f2e6ead86ec8a615b28082bf1795ce) and [began work on the answer key](https://github.com/Gunn-GAtM/gatm/commit/1696dd021d7f1cc142e838e7d4b62733ea33d97a).
+The following month and a half was a time of prolific output on the answer key, with [corresponding](https://github.com/Gunn-GAtM/gatm/commit/c608d06a4ed20b5df4a5990ecaf28c7cbe200a9f) [high](https://github.com/Gunn-GAtM/gatm/commit/426f76e581d31c31babf8923dac7e17c605a780a) [emotion](https://github.com/Gunn-GAtM/gatm/commit/3061a73d620279d78316bd2644c2167a0ee2732f).
+I had little progress bars that [I'd occasionally update](https://github.com/Gunn-GAtM/gatm/commit/7d39096f9278fb2352c6eea203fd2e80dacc0662) to indicate how much I'd finished.

+[This](https://github.com/Gunn-GAtM/gatm/commit/042df89a49bac2931e788b2233d6d7c43056508e) was the final commit from June till October 2019, when work began in earnest in preparation for the next junior class, almost entirely by Brandon.
+I was rewriting the textbook the summer after I took Analysis (having skipped one grade), and wanted it done before my fellow juniors took the class.
+Brandon finished it up and sent it in February 2020; we were in a bit of a time crunch at that point.
+Thanks Bulby; couldn't have done it without you.

+The project fell silent for nearly a year.
+The class remained painful; errors accumulated; but the new textbook was indeed used, even appreciated.
+A few particularly nasty problems had been reworded or *shhh* removed.
+The textbook's prose had been rewritten for clarity.
+And an answer key, although pedantically precise at times and indubitably incorrect at others, had been created.
+The textbook was physically printed.
+I actually don't have a copy of it, but it's piss yellow.

+COVID-19 came.
+I went up a year, and life matters were much more pressing than this textbook.
+I met Yu-Ting, who since February 2021 has been an incredible collaborator.
+The textbook has improved significantly even since the 2020 version, largely thanks to his keen eye.
+I [created a new build system](https://github.com/Gunn-GAtM/gatm/commit/a14aef357eb685ca329c12e31c2cf7c212ac87ba) and made parts of the textbook more uniform, while Yu-Ting [created a system](https://github.com/Gunn-GAtM/gatm/commit/e22152f94e7b0297340fdcf333b7b63e32099cab) that automatically rebuilds the online version of the textbook with every next commit.
+Works like a charm.

+Some stats:

+    Timoothy:gatm timoothy$ find . -name "chapter.tex" -exec wc -l {} +
+     609 ./book/16 Composition of Functions/chapter.textex
+     604 ./book/12 Composite Mappings of the Plane/chapter.tex
+     535 ./book/06 Geometry of Complex Numbers/chapter.tex
+     479 ./book/08 Matrix Multiplication/chapter.tex
+     424 ./book/09 Mapping the Plane with Matrices/chapter.tex
+     304 ./book/03 From Snaps to Flips/chapter.tex
+     291 ./book/13 Inverses/chapter.
+     245 ./book/02 It's a Snap/chapter.tex
+     233 ./book/04 Rotation and Reflection Groups/chapter.tex
+     231 ./book/14 Multiplication Modulo m Meets Groups/chapter.tex
+     224 ./book/15 Eigenvectors and Eigenvalues/chapter.tex
+     196 ./book/01 Trigonometry Review/chapter.tex
+     192 ./book/11 Matrices Generate Groups/chapter.tex
+     188 ./book/05 Infinite Groups/chapter.tex
+      91 ./book/10 Rotations of the Plane/chapter.tex
+      84 ./book/07 Your Daily Dose of Vitamin i/chapter.tex
+      72 ./book/glossary/chapter.tex
+      51 ./book/credits/chapter.tex
+    5060 total

+    Timoothy:gatm timoothy$ find . -name "answers.tex" -exec wc -l {} +
+    1738 ./book/06 Geometry of Complex Numbers/answers.tex
+    1645 ./book/04 Rotation and Reflection Groups/answers.tex
+    1629 ./book/12 Composite Mappings of the Plane/answers.tex
+    1170 ./book/15 Eigenvectors and Eigenvalues/answers.tex
+    1120 ./book/09 Mapping the Plane with Matrices/answers.tex
+    1105 ./book/08 Matrix Multiplication/answers.tex
+     869 ./book/11 Matrices Generate Groups/answers.tex
+     726 ./book/05 Infinite Groups/answers.tex
+     722 ./book/13 Inverses/answers.tex
+     703 ./book/02 It's a Snap/answers.tex
+     611 ./book/03 From Snaps to Flips/answers.tex
+     590 ./book/16 Composition of Functions/answers.tex
+     541 ./book/01 Trigonometry Review/answers.tex
+     513 ./book/07 Your Daily Dose of Vitamin i/answers.tex
+     473 ./book/10 Rotations of the Plane/answers.tex
+     340 ./book/14 Multiplication Modulo m Meets Groups/answers.tex
+    14502 total

+    Timoothy:book timoothy$ find . -name "*.tex" -exec wc -w {} +
+     807 ./10 Rotations of the Plane/chapter.tex
+    2191 ./10 Rotations of the Plane/answers.tex
+    1310 ./04 Rotation and Reflection Groups/chapter.tex
+    6639 ./04 Rotation and Reflection Groups/answers.tex
+    1736 ./15 Eigenvectors and Eigenvalues/chapter.tex
+    4707 ./15 Eigenvectors and Eigenvalues/answers.tex
+     521 ./key.tex
+    2840 ./08 Matrix Multiplication/chapter.tex
+    5078 ./08 Matrix Multiplication/answers.tex
+       8 ./template/chapter.tex
+       5 ./template/answers.tex
+    1401 ./11 Matrices Generate Groups/chapter.tex
+    5321 ./11 Matrices Generate Groups/answers.tex
+    1715 ./02 It's a Snap/chapter.tex
+    4536 ./02 It's a Snap/answers.tex
+    3733 ./16 Composition of Functions/chapter.tex
+    2164 ./16 Composition of Functions/answers.tex
+    1524 ./14 Multiplication Modulo m Meets Groups/chapter.tex
+    1971 ./14 Multiplication Modulo m Meets Groups/answers.tex
+    2551 ./09 Mapping the Plane with Matrices/chapter.tex
+    5397 ./09 Mapping the Plane with Matrices/answers.tex
+     881 ./01 Trigonometry Review/chapter.tex
+    1897 ./01 Trigonometry Review/answers.tex
+    2206 ./05 Infinite Groups/chapter.tex
+    4565 ./05 Infinite Groups/answers.tex
+     523 ./glossary/chapter.tex
+    1665 ./textbook.tex
+    2113 ./13 Inverses/chapter.tex
+    4786 ./13 Inverses/answers.tex
+    3002 ./06 Geometry of Complex Numbers/chapter.tex
+    8315 ./06 Geometry of Complex Numbers/answers.tex
+    3346 ./12 Composite Mappings of the Plane/chapter.tex
+    6958 ./12 Composite Mappings of the Plane/answers.tex
+    1792 ./03 From Snaps to Flips/chapter.tex
+    2425 ./03 From Snaps to Flips/answers.tex
+     332 ./07 Your Daily Dose of Vitamin i/chapter.tex
+    2497 ./07 Your Daily Dose of Vitamin i/answers.tex
+     279 ./credits/chapter.tex
+     189 ./cover/key_cover.tex
+     186 ./cover/textbook_cover.tex
+    104112 total